cometbft/cometbft/docs/references/config/config.toml.md

 |                     | `"badgerdb"`  | pure Golang   | [badger](https://github.com/dgraph-io/badger)    |
 |                     | `"pebbledb"`  | pure Golang   | [pebble](https://github.com/cockroachdb/pebble)  |

-During the build process, only the `goleveldb` library is built into the binary.
+During the build process, by default, only the `goleveldb` library is built into the binary.
 To add support for alternative databases, you need to add them in the build tags.
 For example: `go build -tags cleveldb,rocksdb`.